noppanit/SSL-Show-and-tell/README.md

 # SSL-Show-and-tell

 This is a really simple website to demonstrate how SSL can protect a site.
+You can read the blog from [here][1]

 ```
 heroku create